 Nothing Works is on hiatus

-Nothing Works…But Everything Might is on hiatus until November 2012.
+Nothing Works…But Everything Might is on hiatus.
+Life happens.

 The American Constitution Society Blog (ACSBlog) published my guest post about the launch of the California FreshWorks Fund today.
 I’m cross-posting it here: